 "Europe and others must take robust action to address this monumental challenge," said Fahrettin Altun, the communications director for Turkey's President Recep Tayyip Erdogan.
 "We can't be expected to do this on our own."

-Erdogan's decision to declare his country's borders with Europe open made good on a longstanding threat to let refugees into the continent.
-His announcement marked a dramatic departure from the current policy and an apparent attempt to pressure Europe into offering Turkey more support in dealing with the fallout from the Syrian war to its south.
+Erdogan's decision open his country's borders with Europe made good on a longstanding threat to let refugees into the continent.
+His announcement marked a dramatic departure from a previous policy of containment, an apparent attempt to pressure Europe into offering Turkey more support in dealing with the fallout from the Syrian war to its south.

 The United Nations migration organization reported at least 13,000 people had massed on Turkey's land border by Saturday night, the vast majority apparently from Afghanistan.

-On the Greek islands, initial figures showed about 500 people had arrived from the nearby Turkish coast by Sunday afternoon.
-If the trend continued, it would mark an increase in the usual number of people who arrive on eastern Aegean islands from Turkey.
+On the Greek islands, more than 500 people had arrived from the nearby Turkish coast by Sunday evening, a clear increase in the usual number of people who arrive on eastern Aegean islands from Turkey.

 Existing migrant camps on the islands are already dramatically overcrowded, and tensions there have mounted.

 More than 19,300 people already live in and around island's migrant camp, which has a capacity of 2,840.
-Protests by local residents last week over the migrant situation degenerated into clashes with riot police on Lesbos and Chios.
+Protests by island residents last week over the situation degenerated into clashes with riot police on Lesbos and Chios.

 Greece said it was using "all available means" to tell migrants that the country's borders were closed, including text messages to foreign mobile phones in the border area.

-Syria's official news agency SANA said the four pilots ejected and landed safely after their two jets were shot down.
+Syria's official news agency SANA said the four pilots in the two jets shot down Sunday had ejected and landed safely.
 Turkey's Defense Ministry said it had hit the two SU-24 aircraft as well as Syrian air defense systems after one of its aerial drones was downed.

 Earlier Sunday, Syria said northwestern airspace was closed and any aircraft or drone that entered "will be treated as hostile and shot down."